0Baris/aldi-scraper/README.md

 - Run `python main.py` in the console to start core operations.
 - Call the relevant functions to collect.

-## Contributing

-- Fork the project to work on your own version.
-- Submit a pull request to share your contributions.

 ## License

 This project is licensed under the MIT License.